jfsamper/glicko-db/README.en.md

 ## Project roadmap

 The detailed and prioritized roadmap is in [FUTURE_FEATURES.md](FUTURE_FEATURES.md).
 The explicit import reconciliation, typed OpenGotha payloads, per-account audit review with free-text and date filters, player profile improvements, and the explicit tournament-delete modal are implemented and verified.
+Upcoming product work includes creating help files and improving the Besogo dark theme.
 Profiles include recent activity, streaks, tournament history, and a season filter.

 ## Common operations